-Recommendations BHRS will continue to focus on this area.
-Objective 4A To conduct performance monitoring activities of the mechanisms responsible for the safety and effectiveness in the Outpatient system of care.
 Goal 4A To identify and address issues which may affect the quality of care provided to beneficiaries, underutilization of services, overutilization of services and utilization management.
 To implement corrective measures as appropriate.
 To continue to use this information to identify and prioritize areas for improving the processes of providing care and better meeting consumer needs.
 Responsible Partners Medical Director, Quality Services, Compliance Officer, Utilization Management, and SOC Program Managers Evaluation Methods/Tool(s) Mechanisms for monitoring services and activities include meeting minutes, QMT meeting minutes, chart and on-site monitoring report summaries.
-FY 2018/2019 Evaluation BHRS conducts internal chart reviews monthly.
-Any quality of care issues is addressed in the monthly QMT meetings.
-BHRS staff complete incident reports for any safety concerns that may affect the safety of Outpatient SOC.
+FY 2019/2020 Evaluation BHRS conducted monthly mental health chart audits for FY 19/20 for a total of 26 audits.
+All MH programs were reviewed to ensure appropriateness to Title 9, Medi-Cal, Managed Care and Federal requirements.
+Out of the 26 audits, all programs were identified as needing improvement in documentation.
+In effort to monitor documentation standards, assessments, progress notes, and treatment plans are reviewed for medical necessity.
+If it is identified during the review that documentation standards are not met, immediate corrective actions are set (lower than 90% on any line item on the peer review tool results in a CAP).
+In addition to documentation standards, authorizations are reviewed by the Utilization Management (UM) team to ensure regulations are adhered to.
+If it is determined a correction needs to be made to the authorization, the UM team will make the correction at that time.
+In effort to monitor disallowances and/or suspended services, the BHRS Business Office consistently runs disallowance and/or suspended services reports to identify areas for improvement.
 Recommendations BHRS will continue to focus on this area.
+Peer Review results will be reported out quarterly at QMT.